-Houston's Coronavirus Super Doc to Speak at the Ultimate Social Distancing Luncheon in River Oaks — Move Over, Fauci! | PaperCity Magazine
+Houston's Coronavirus Super Doc to Speak at the Ultimate Social-Distancing Luncheon in River Oaks — Move Over, Fauci! | PaperCity Magazine

-Houston’s Coronavirus Super Doc to Speak at the Ultimate Social Distancing Luncheon in River Oaks — Move Over, Fauci!
+Houston’s Coronavirus Super Doc to Speak at the Ultimate Social-Distancing Luncheon in River Oaks — Move Over, Fauci!

 Bow Ties and Extreme KnowledgeBY Shelby Hodge // 06.18.20